simeononsecurity/simeononsecurity.ch/content/til/2022-05-04/index.en.md

 ---
-title: "Today I Learned more about Ansible conditionals and variable management"
+title: "Today I Learned more about Ansible conditionals and..."
 date: 2022-05-04
 toc: true
 draft: false